-You are here: Infothek - High Blood Pressure Medications - Interactions of cannabis (CBD/THC) with medications
+You are here: Infothek - High blood pressure medications - Interactions of Cannabis (CBD/THC) and Medications

-As reported by the Pharmazeutische Zeitung in January 2022, interactions between cannabis and many medications are possible.
-The effects of medicines can both weaken and increase, which can sometimes lead to dangerous overdoses.
-This is also reflected in existing studies on medical cannabis and CBD products that are already available.
-Compared with these cannabis-based medicines and THC-free CBD products, the risk of interactions with recreational cannabis is greater, because the legalized "drug" is not a single isolated active substance but a mixture of different compounds.
+As reported by Pharmazeutische Zeitung in January 2022, interactions between cannabis and many medications are possible.
+A drugs effect can either be weakened or increased, which can lead to potentially dangerous overdosing.
+This is also reflected in existing studies on medical cannabis and on CBD products that are already available.
+Compared with these cannabis-based medicines and THC-free CBD products, the risk of interactions with recreational cannabis is greater because the legalized "drug" is not a single isolated active ingredient but a mix of different substances.

-One example already known is an interaction with the "blood thinner" Marcumar and its generics products with the same active ingredient but a different name.
-Using cannabis during Marcumar therapy can increase the risk of bleeding.
-This can be dangerous because, as Marcumar patients know, bleeding while taking Marcumar can be hard to stop.
-This applies not only to external bleeding but also, for example, to bleeding in the gastrointestinal tract.
-A similar interaction with cannabis is also possible for another group of blood-thinning medications, the direct oral anticoagulants (DOACs) such as Pradaxa (dabigatran), Xarelto (rivaroxaban) and Eliquis (apixaban).
+Already known, for example, is an interaction with the "blood thinner" Marcumar and its generics that is, drugs with the same active ingredient but a different brand name.
+Using cannabis while on Marcumar therapy can increase the risk of bleeding.
+This can be dangerous because as Marcumar patients know bleeding while taking Marcumar can be hard to stop.
+This applies not only to external bleeding but also to bleeding in the gastrointestinal tract.
+A similar interaction with cannabis is possible for another group of blood-thinning drugs, the direct oral anticoagulants (DOACs) such as Pradaxa (Dabigatran), Xarelto (Rivaroxaban) and Eliquis (Apixaban).

-The opposite can occur when blood-thinning is achieved with Plavix (clopidogrel).
-In this case, the antithrombotic (blood-thinning) effect can be reduced.
-So using cannabis can increase the risk that blood clots will form.
+The opposite can happen when anticoagulation is achieved with Plavix (Clopidogrel).
+Here, cannabis can reduce the antithrombotic (blood-thinning) effect.
+In that case, the risk that blood clots will form is increased by using cannabis.

-Similar interactions are described or at least suspected for a large number of other medications.
-We used the example of blood thinners because this is well documented and because blood thinners are often prescribed for cardiovascular diseases for example after heart attacks and strokes.
+Similar interactions have been described or are suspected for many other medications.
+We used the example of blood thinners because that interaction is proven and blood thinners are commonly prescribed for cardiovascular diseases for example after heart attacks and strokes.

-To make sure your high doesn't turn into a problem, please don't hesitate to ask your pharmacist about possible interactions with your medications if you plan to use cannabis.
+So that your high doesnt turn into a problem, please dont hesitate to ask your pharmacist about possible interactions with your medications if you plan to use cannabis.

 Sources: